 Assigning vehicle views to different users in an application

-This guide shows how to set up an application to separate views of vehicles to different user roles.
+This guide shows how to set up an application with separate views of vehicles for different user roles.

-For this example we have a company called ABC fleet which has two regions:
+For this example, we have a company called ABC fleet that has two regions: Region A and Region B.

 - Region A has a user called Operator A who is in charge of controlling motorcycles inside the organization.